john-science/john-science/README.md

-### theJollySin is an anagram of John Stilley

-> I am excited about the places where science and software meet.
+### I am excited about the places where science and software meet.

 My first gigs were modeling atmospheric chemistry for the purposes of air pollution and climate change.
 I have also worked in real time medical analytics software.